-- 1. "Mission" Tax Exemption Card (Contains an owl or buffalo image.)
-This card is used by foreign diplomatic and consular missions to exempt official purchases necessary for the operation of the diplomatic or consular mission from South Carolina state and local sales and use taxes, accommodations taxes, and similar taxes.
-Other features of the card are: - Cards with an "owl" image allow a full tax exemption on all purchases, including hotel stays and restaurant meals. - Cards with a "buffalo" image subject the cardholder/mission to some degree of restriction from certain purchases or amounts as identified on the face of the card.
-(For example, the card may read "Exempt from taxes imposed on purchases over \$300; Not valid at hotels.) - The person whose photo appears on the card is the mission's point of contact and is the person responsible for ensuring appropriate use of the card.
-The individual does not need to be present when purchases are made. - All purchases must be paid for with a check or credit card bearing the name of the mission.
+- 1. Taipei Official Tax Exemption Card (Contains an owl image.)
+This card is used by the Economic and Cultural Representative Office or a Taipei Economic and Cultural Office to exempt official purchases necessary for its operation from South Carolina state and local sales and use taxes, accommodations taxes, and similar taxes.
+Other features of the card are: - The card with the "owl" image allows a full tax exemption on all purchases, including hotel stays and restaurant meals, but not including vehicle purchases. - The person whose photo appears on the card is the office's point of contact and is the person responsible for ensuring appropriate use of the card.
+The individual does not need to be present when purchases are made. - All purchases must be paid for with a check, credit card, or wire transfer transaction in the name of the Taipei Economic and Cultural Representative Office or a Taipei Economic and Cultural Office.
 The exemption is not allowed if payment is by cash or personal check. - 2.
-"Personal" Tax Exemption Card.
-This card is used by foreign diplomatic or consular mission members to exempt their personal purchases in South Carolina from Carolina state and local sales and use taxes, accommodations taxes, and similar taxes.
+"Personal" Tax Exemption Card (Contains an eagle image).
+This card is used by eligible personnel and their dependents to exempt their personal purchases in South Carolina from South Carolina state and local sales and use taxes, accommodations taxes, and similar taxes.
 Other features of the card are: - This card can be used only by the individual named and pictured on the card.
-It is not transferrable to another person, family member or friend. - There is no restriction on the type of payment when using this card. - The card does not exempt purchases via the Internet or mail-order catalog from applicable state and local taxes.
+It is not transferable to another person, family member or friend. - There is no restriction on the type of payment when using this card. - The card does not exempt purchases via the Internet or mail-order catalog from applicable state and local taxes.